godfrey0/resume-1/README.md

 - I read Hermeneutics with Professor Bernard L Ramm.
 Bernard shared in private that life begins at 72; Telos!
 -

-PERSONAL PROJECT
+CURRENT PROJECT
-- Individual Project 2021~Present
+- Individual Project (Patents & Copyrights belonging to NUS, CRYSTAL Centre) 2021~Present
 - QuantConnect and SubmittingAlpha instruct by Professor Anand Bhojan and mentor by PhD candidate Dixtant Mittal.
+-
+- Personal Project (Patents & Copyrights belonging to Nogawa Sentosa) 2021~Present
 - Introduction to PowerBI course for begineer work in collaboration with Nogawa Sentosa.
 -